Existing customer? Login

 A risk-based maintenance framework might be set up to look something like this:

-Condition-based Maintenance
+4. Condition-based and Predictive Maintenance

 OK…let’s cut to the chase here.
 That “check engine light” that’s been lit up on the dashboard of the ute since 2014: well, that’s a perfect example of condition-based maintenance right there!
 On-board detection equipment and sensors are installed to indicate when servicing is required.
+Adaptive cruise control, as an example of advanced driver-assistance systems, uses on-board sensors to enhance vehicle safety and efficiency.

 Maintenance should be carried out whenever indicators give the signal that equipment is deteriorating and the risk of failure is consequently increasing.
 This maintenance strategy can drastically reduce the long-term cost of repairing a serious breakdown that could have been avoided if Bruce, the vehicle’s driver, had just told you that a warning light was on!